samiyaalizaidi/samiyaalizaidi/README.md

 </p>

-- 🌱 I’m currently learning in the stream of Machine Learning, Embedded Systems, and Micro controlling.
+- 🌱 I’m currently exploring the domains of Deep Learning, Computer Vision, and Embedded Systems
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking forward to collaborating with other content creators.
-- 🥅 2023 Goals: Learn more about Computer Vision and IOT(Internet of Things).
+- 🥅 2023 Goals: Learn more about Computer Vision and the Internet of Things.
-- ⚡ Fun fact: I love to Play with Microcontrollers devices.
+- ⚡ Fun fact: I love to work on Microcontroller devices.
-- 📖 Doing a bachelor's in Computer Engineering from Habib University.
+- 📖 Doing a Bachelor's in Computer Engineering from Habib University.

 ----